Someoneamzing/util-tests/client/tutorial/Tutorial/tutorial-1-3.md

 //Output: This is myVar talking!
 ```

 Note, JavaScript remembered what myVar meant so it printed out what it stored.
 Also we didn't use quotes around myVar in `console.log()`.
-This is because we didn't want JavaScript to display `myVar` we wanted it to display what `myVar` stored.
+This is because we didn't want JavaScript to display the text `myVar` we wanted it to display what `myVar` stored.

 **But this still isn't anything interesting.
 So far it's making my code longer!
 What gives?** This is the beauty of programming.
 Remember the operators from the last section?
 There are some more, specifically designed for working with variables.
 Those operators are: